levigilbert/levigilbert.github.io/posts/KeepYourEyesOnTheRoad.md

 Always remember: this isn't about heists, it's not about street races, and it sure as shit isn't about cars.
 These are only ever analogies for what is really important.

-### Family

-If you haven't realized yet, this game is about family.
-Your character's actual goals and that drama revolves around being a part of a family.

-So you're going to make a starting sequence and you're going to use telegraphing, dangling causes, dramatic irony, and dramatic tension to make it good and to set up the next sequence and other future sequences.

-You need characters to make a family and those characters have wants and needs.

 ## Character Creation

 You can be an undercover cop, a street racer, really whatever you want, it doesn't matter.
 What matters is cars and family.